shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/demand-partner-service.md

 ## Managing identity sources

 > [!NOTE]
-> - Each identifier source must have permission at the Microsoft member, bidder (Prebid Server Premium, ID 443), and demand partner level in order to successfully pass through in requests to demand partners
+> - Each identifier source must have permission at the Microsoft member, bidder (Prebid Server Premium, ID 443), and demand partner level in order to successfully pass through in requests to demand partners.
-> - For more information on the identifier registration process and managing identifiers, review the [Identity Service API](./identity-service.md)
+> - For more information on the identifier registration process and managing identifiers, review the [Identity Service API](./identity-service.md).
-> - In the future, the Identity Management UI will allow for holistic management of identifier permissions
+> - In the future, the Identity Management UI will allow for holistic management of identifier permissions.
 > - This service currently is in Alpha.
 It is still under development and may be subject to change without notice.
 Contact your Microsoft Account Representative to get enabled.

 ## Related topics